Asgaros/asgaros-forum/readme.txt

 == Installation ==
 * Download Asgaros Forum.
-* Create a new page for your forum to display on and add the shortcode [forum] at this page.
+* Create a new page for your forum to display on and add the shortcode [forum] to this page.
 Save your page.
 * Upload the plugin files to the `/wp-content/plugins/asgaros-forum` directory, or install the plugin through the WordPress plugins screen directly.
 * Activate the plugin through the 'Plugins' screen in WordPress.
 * On the left side you will see a new admin menu called Forum.